 Start dates and important timelines can be found on the Academic Calendar.
+The MAT program follows the undergraduate academic calendar due to our connection to athletics and the graduation timelines of incoming students.

 School of Graduate and Professional Studies

 We are your one-stop shop for questions and resources.
 School of Graduate and Professional Studies (grad@noctrl.edu) or 630.637.5555